James P. Sullivan (judge)

-James Patrick Sullivan (born May 4, 1981) is an American attorney and judge currently serving as a justice of the Texas Supreme Court.
+James Patrick Sullivan (born May 4, 1981) is an American attorney and judge serving as a justice of the Texas Supreme Court since 2025.

 Early life

 Sullivan was born near Houston, Texas.
 During primary schooling, his family moved to Travis County, west of Austin, Texas, where he attended public school, graduating from Westlake High School in 1999.
 While attending Rice University (BA, 2003) he played football for the Owls, before attending Harvard Law School, eventually serving as an editor of the Harvard Law Review.

 Career

 Sullivan was a law clerk to Judge Thomas B. Griffith on the U.S. Court of Appeals for the D.C.
 Circuit, has served as an adjunct professor at George Mason University, and has been an appellate litigator in private practice.

 Before being appointed SCOTX justice, Sullivan served the state as deputy counsel for Texas Governor Greg Abbott, having previously served under (then- attorney general) Abbott as assistant solicitor general.

 Upon Sullivan's appointment to the Supreme Court of Texas, Chief Justice Jimmy Blacklock stated "James Sullivan is a brilliant, hard-working lawyer who has served the People of Texas with distinction for many years.
 He will make an excellent addition to our state’s Supreme Court."

 He is a member of the Federalist Society and Teneo.